flemay/3musketeers/docs/guide/environment-variables.md

 - manually
 - [make envfile ENVFILE=_yourfile_][linkMakeTargetsEnvfileAndDotEnv]

-## Understanding .env file with Docker and Compose
+## Understand env file with Docker and Compose

 This tutorial shows how `.env` file works with Docker and Docker Compose.